mtopircean/essential-oils/README.md

 The use of tabulate and font styles was done in order to structure the data in a manner easy to read and understand.

 #### FlowChart
-FlowChart was established at the beginning of the project as it was an absolute requierment in order to ensure that all of the differnt features and interconnections between different functionalities where executed.
+FlowChart was established at the beginning of the project as it was an absolute requirement in order to ensure that all of the different features and interconnections between different functionalities where executed.
 It has supported in a few instances in identifying a lack of logic, or a deadend in a function.

 FLOWCHART PRESENT AT THE LINK BELLOW DUE TO IT`S LARGE SIZE AND COMPLEXITY:

 #### Theme
-Even with the interface limitations, I`ve tried to create and maintain a database theme by using tabulate in order to return the data in a more pleasent, easy to follow way.
+Even with the interface limitations, I`ve tried to create and maintain a database theme by using tabulate in order to return the data in a more pleasant, easy to follow way.
-The use of different colors and font highlight was done to create structure and an ease in understanding and reading the different messages returned by the app.
+The use of different colours and font highlight was done to create structure and an ease in understanding and reading the different messages returned by the app.
 ![Alt text](/readme/images/tabulate.jpg)